 This is a special case of Equation 22 where \(\tilde{\postDens}(\u) = \priorDens(\u)p(\yobs \given \u)\).
 Thus, the density ratio simplifies to \[ L(\u) = \frac{\priorDens(\u)p(\yobs \given \u)}{\priorDens(\u)} = p(\yobs \given \u). \] □

 Consider the particular Bayesian joint distribution \(p(\u, \y)\) defined by the model in Equation 5.
-Then the updates in Equation 24 take the particular form \[ \begin{align} \dens_{k+1}(\u) &:= \frac{1}{\normCst_{k+1}}\dens_k(\u)\Gaussian(\yobs \given \fwd(\u), K\covNoise), &&\normCst_{k+1} := \int \dens_k(\u)\Gaussian(\yobs \given \fwd(\u), K\covNoise) d\u, \end{align} \tag{25}\]
+Then the updates in Equation 24 take the particular form \[ \begin{align} \dens_{k+1}(\u) &:= \frac{1}{\normCst_{k+1}}\dens_k(\u)\Gaussian(\yobs \given \fwd(\u), K\covNoise), &&\normCst_{k+1} := \int \dens_k(\u)\Gaussian(\yobs \given \fwd(\u), K\covNoise) d\u. \end{align} \tag{25}\]

 This update can equivalently be written as \[ \begin{align} \dens_{k+1}(\u) &:= \frac{1}{\normCst_{k+1}}\dens_k(\u)\exp\left\{-\frac{1}{K}\misfit(\u) \right\}, &&\normCst_{k+1} := \int \dens_k(\u)\exp\left\{-\frac{1}{K}\misfit(\u) \right\} d\u, \end{align} \tag{26}\] where \(\misfit(\u)\) is defined in Equation 1.
 In either case, \(\dens_{K} = \postDens\).